rcabreri/addProjectInMappingListener/README.md

-# cloneListenerMapping
+# addProjectInMappingListener
-rest endpoint to clone listener mapping configuration in scriptrunner for jira
+rest endpoint to add project in config mapping listeners from scriptrunner jira